News and Events

 Fall 2021 Virtual Sessions

 Select the link below to be taken to our Fall Sessions.
-Session series include the Creating Your Collaborative Classroom and Creating a “Win-Win” Assessment Culture
+Session series include the Creating Your Collaborative Classroom, Creating a “Win-Win” Assessment Culture, and updates happening within Momentum.

 Summer 2021 Virtual Sessions

-The Center for Teaching Arts & Technology (CTAT) hosted several sessions this summer as part of “Summer Recharge!”.
+The Center for Teaching Arts & Technology (CTAT) hosted several sessions throughout Summer 2021 as part of “Summer Recharge!”.

 Spring 2021, Convocation PD